Lactuca sativa

 Korea

-Pathway not proven.
-A. alternata has been reported on lettuce but usually not considered a pathogen of lettuce.
-A. alternata has been found on seed, in laboratory surveys but, no references were found indicating seed transmission.
-A. alternata is not described as a pathogen in the latest version of the Compendium of Lettuce Diseases and Pests (ALTEAL-27)
+Alternaria alternata has been reported on lettuce, but is generally not considered a pathogen of this crop.
+The fungus has been detected on lettuce seed in laboratory surveys; however, no evidence was found confirming seed transmission.
+A. alternata is not listed as a pathogen in the most recent version of the Compendium of Lettuce Diseases and Pests (ALTEAL-27).
+Given the lack of verified field evidence, the seed pathway for A. alternata is uncertain.

 Blotter incubation